olmsteadproperties/FrontEndTesting/tests.md

 1. Sets up `Lender` payment account with `IAV`
 1. Change `plan level` in turn to the `highest`
 1. Creates a `new loan`
-1. Creates and adds a new `Team Member `account
+1. Creates and add a new `Team Member `account
 1. Accepts email invite sent to `Team Member` email
 1. Delete `Team Member`
 1. Delete loans